anchor-btc/anchor-os/anchor/docs/examples/create-message.md

 ## Geographic Marker

-Add a location to Anchor Map:
+Add a location to Anchor Places:

 ```typescript
 import { encodeGeoMarker } from '@AnchorProtocol/anchor-sdk/geo'